-Services and Supports Provided by a Legally Responsible Individual
+Services and Supports Provided by a Legally Responsible Individual o The member is offered a choice of providers and documentation demonstrates that:

 In accordance with OHCA rules, for a legally responsible individual (spouse or guardian) of a member to be paid for providing personal care or Advance Supportive/Restorative care under the 1915 (c) waiver, the need for service must meet all of the following authorization criteria.
 OHCA Population Care Management team will monitor the activities to assure all provisions have been met.